About Karate at Berkeley Finn Hall

 Karate helps to strengthen focus, develop courage, fortitude, and the ability to achieve goals.
 The physical training helps improve balance, motor control, efficiency of movement, control of breath, and overall health.
 Our practice also emphasizes spiritual values of courtesy, integrity, humility, and self-control.

-We are always glad to have newcomers join our practice at the Downtown Berkeley YMCA.
+We are always glad to have newcomers join our practice.

 Joining is easy – just visit any of our practices!
 There is no charge to observe or to practice with us once or twice.
-After that, if you decide to stay, you must join Shotokan Karate of America ($75 for the remainder of the year).
+After that, if you decide to stay, you must join Shotokan Karate of America ($100 for the remainder of the year) as well as a monthly dojo fee.
 As a member of SKA you will be able to attend any SKA regional, national, and international event open to your rank, and you’ll be able to test for rank twice per year at no charge.
 Black belt testing is also free, but by invitation only.

 To win one hundred victories in one hundred battles is not the highest skill.
 To subdue the enemy without fighting is the highest skill.” – Master Gichin Funakoshi